ScottON/ScottON/_projects/2021-05-12-amazon-tension.md

 Whether you’re looking for sales copy or content that keeps your readers glued to the screen...

-I’m the writer for your team.
+I’m the writer you’ve been looking for.

 <a href="https://scott-oneill.co.uk/contact" class="button button--large">Work with me</a>